All Episodes

 And given that there was this favoritism regarding your sister and certain things that were absent for you and your brothers, did she ask any sort of further questions or try to sort of figure out what may have been missing for you as a child?

-Or what what else I guess?
+Or what else, I guess?

 Not really, I don't think.

-Okay, so that's just more fog?
+Okay, so that's just more fog.

 Not really a lot of conversations.